junxit/us-congress-bills-114/bill.md

 In this Act:

+- **(1)** *Indian tribe* The term Indian tribe has the meaning given the term in section 4 of the Indian Self-Determination and Education Assistance Act (25 U.S.C.
+450b).
-- **(1)** *Resilient waterfront community* The term resilient waterfront community means a unit of local government or Indian tribe that is—
+- **(2)** *Resilient waterfront community* The term resilient waterfront community means a unit of local government or Indian tribe that is—
   - **(A)**
     - **(i)** bound in part by—
       - **(I)** the Great Lakes; or